forsythetony/wikiTest/Changing-the-Desktop-Background-on-a-Mac.md

+This is a quick tutorial I threw together to show how gifs and images might be used in these guides.

+***

 1. Open `System Preferences`
    * If you cannot find `System Preferences` then while at your desktop hit `Command+Spacebar` then enter `System Preferences`.
 It should show up in the list.